 Bradley lawyers have partnered and achieved success with our clients in post-acute and long term care for over 30 years.
 We boast an experienced and multidisciplinary long term care and senior housing legal team that understands the business of post-acute care and how it affects a client’s legal needs.

 For decades, Bradley has been deeply involved in industry trade associations and policy related to long term care.
 Our firm represents clients in all facets of their services and plans, including transactional, litigation, and regulatory work.
 Clients include owner/operators, managers and support services providers, developers, investors, lenders, and other debt and equity sources, as well as real estate investment trusts (REITs), national chains, independent owners, nonprofits, and faith-based providers.
 We also counsel organizations providing ancillary services such as home health, dialysis, rehabilitation, pharmacy, behavioral health, and hospice.
+In 2022 alone, we assisted clients in closing over $3 billion in long term care and senior housing transactions.

 Bradley’s post-acute and long term care clients include: